 - Money saving.
 Many countries have state health services that are highly inefficient and which penny pinch on drugs to make up for their mismanagement elsewhere.
 In Britain inept hospital management overspends £500 million a year just on basic supplies.
 Whilst doctors commonly prescribe generic drugs that are two or three generations old when there are more modern drugs available that do a far better job.

 - Ten years of patent protection before the market is swamped by generic copies is just not enough for the big pharms to earn enough to pay for their huge investments.
 Book authors and pop artists get copyright protection for the author’s life plus 50 to 70 years.

 So what needs doing?
-Well, as in so many areas the activity of solicitors needs to be tempered as currently they often do far more harm than good, we need a better balance.
-The length of patents needs to be looked at.
+Well, as in so many areas the activity of solicitors needs to be controlled as currently they often do far more harm than good, we need a better balance.
+The duration of patents needs to be looked at.
 And one very simple measure would be to give doctors freedom to prescribe.
 So they could offer the standard NHS, NICE approved drug, as normal.
-But then say that there is a state of the art drug available under private prescription.
+But then tell the patient that there is a state of the art drug available under private prescription.
 This has to be better because it is immoral that people are currently not even offered the option of the best drug for their condition.